The Boston Real Estate Market Is Hot but Cooling

 The Boston Real Estate Investing Market Is Still Hot

 While Boston is slightly cooling, the real estate investment climate is still hot.
 That goes for single-family rentals and fix-and-flips.
 House prices will continue to climb, as will rents.
 If demand continues to outpace supply, that will remain true.
 Demand will likely continue to outpace supply for the next year or two simply because the cost of materials has gone up.
 While new developments are happening, they aren’t happening fast enough to keep up with housing demand.
-And Leland said he believes fix-and-flips will take off again.
+And Redding said he believes fix-and-flips will take off again.